shit6333/AestheticCam/README.md

 # AestheticCam

-## 1. Envirionment
+## 1. Environment

 ```
 Python Version : 3.10.16
 ```

-The Envirionment can follow the [Official 3DGS repo](https://github.com/graphdeco-inria/gaussian-splatting) to install, and use the `pip install -r requirements.txt` to install remaining modules
+The Environment can follow the [Official 3DGS repo](https://github.com/graphdeco-inria/gaussian-splatting) to install, and use the `pip install -r requirements.txt` to install remaining modules

 ## 2. Data prepare